Planning to fly from Singapore to Taipei soon? Here’s a comprehensive guide we put together for you on how to plan and

 - Taipei M Hotel (booked out for most of June 22)

-Expect to pay about $85 to $100/night at most of these hotels.
-Most Taipei hotels are about the same: small and basic but very clean and tidy, often with thoughtful amenities like free cup noodles.
+Most Taipei hotels range from $85 to $100/night after adding in all the miscellaneous expenses, and fare about the same: small and basic but very clean and tidy, often with thoughtful amenities like free cup noodles.

 Cosmos Hotel Taipei is an exception.
 It’s easily the biggest and most eye-catching hotel in the area, and the decor is super obiang (Chinese-style buffet breakfast included), but it’s sure to please parents and grandparents.

 If you find these hotel prices a bit steep, here are a few alternatives to consider…

 Find an Airbnb near Taipei Main Station: You can find an Airbnb in the vicinity for about $50/night for a 2-person studio.
 If the listing is in Chinese, it’s probably cheaper.
 However, communication with the host can be an issue.

 Find a Taipei Ximending hotel: Ximending (a.k.a.
 Taipei’s Harajuku) is about a 20-minute walk from Taipei Main Station – still central but not quite as convenient.
-It has a lot of boutique budget hotels aimed at the student crowd, so you can find a cheaper deal here at $55 to $70/night.
+It has a lot of boutique budget hotels aimed at the student crowd, so you can find a cheaper deal here at $43 to $141/night.

 Go to a backpacker hostel: If you’re travelling alone, a hostel is your cheapest option at about $25/night for accommodation near Taipei Main Station.
 Hostels may have a bad rep elsewhere, but I’ve found the ones in Taiwan incredibly clean, civilised and beautifully designed.